 Mesquite Celebrates National Small Business Week with Workshops, Pitch Events, and Community Engagement

 The City of Mesquite proudly celebrated National Small Business Week from May 5–10, 2025, with a full slate of events designed to support, inspire, and connect local entrepreneurs.
-From proclamations to pitch nights, the week highlighted the vital role small businesses play in the city’s economic development and future growth.
+From proclamations to networking events, the week highlighted the vital role small businesses play in the city’s economic development and future growth.

 Monday: Kicking Off with a Proclamation

 The week began with an official proclamation from Mayor Dan Alemán Jr. during the May 5 City Council meeting, recognizing National Small Business Week in Mesquite.
-Members of the Mesquite Economic Development Advisory Board (M.E.D.A.) were present for the occasion, showing the City's commitment to fostering a thriving business environment.
+Members of the Mesquite Economic Development Advisory Board (M.E.D.A.), as well as local businesses like Wood Forest Bank, Quality Home Furniture Mesquite, and Mystic Salon & Spa were present for the occasion, showing the City's commitment to fostering a thriving business environment.

 Tuesday: Student Innovation Takes the Stage

 Innovation was in full swing on Tuesday as Mesquite ISD hosted its first INCubatoredu Pitch Night.
 Kim Buttram, Director of Economic Development, served as a judge for the event, which brought together student entrepreneurs and local business leaders.
-Three high schools presented innovative business solutions, and beginning next year, all MISD high schools are slated to participate.
+Three high schools presented innovative business solutions, and at next years event, all MISD high schools are slated to participate.

 Wednesday: Fourth Annual Entrepreneurs Day